the-teachingRSE-project/end_of_RSEng/correspondence/rebuttal-1.md

 > If possible, the inclusion of a small table, figure, and/or a few lines of text summarising the distribution of key features of the workshop participants might be an interesting addition (e.g. level of academic/research education, an indication of their software engineering proficiency/professionalism, their age and/or career stage)...
 I would be curious as to the level of 'optimism' and expectations for change for the field that participants with different backgrounds might tend to have, although I feel that your paper has merit and interest as it stands, with no such changes needed.

 Thank you for your suggestion.
-We made the workshop notes available at zenodo and included the link into the paper.
-We definitely agree, that more statisitics about the participants would be valuable, but we didn't measure them....
-We added a respective statement to the introduction.
+We made the workshop notes available on Zenodo and included the link into the paper.
+We definitely agree that more statisitics about the participants would be valuable, but we did not collect any such data.
+We also added a respective statement to the introduction.

 > I am selecting 'Revisions Required' in case you would like to make such an addition (and/or address the other very minor points I made about some cases of slightly non-standard English, and the swapping of genders of your personas), but do not think revisions are strictly necessary; the paper could be published as-is.